Pirates of the Caribbean Trilogy [Blu-ray]

 Customer Reviews

-decent blu ray set.5
+decent blu ray set.

 for the money this set is great!
 A slot of Disney previews that are not always easy to skip through.
 Other than that picture quality is 10 and sounds is 10.

-Package not as promised1
+Package not as promised

 I am a resident of United Arad Emirates and have bought my Playsation 3 from Dubai.
 However, I do order Blue Rays through Amazon and also check whether they have any Regional restrictions.
 This trilogy pack, does not mention anything about Regional Restrictions but actually contains one pack (At World's End) which is incompatible to my PS3.
 But the other 2 films play without any problem at all.